LuisWinckelmann/-JavaDeep-MLP-RNN-Exploration-with-Training-Testing-Visualization-/README.md

 JavaDeep is a project dedicated to exploring Multilayer Perceptrons (MLP) and Recurrent Neural Networks (RNN) core functionalities through a pure Java implementation.
 To gain a profound understanding of their inner workings, I implemented the forward pass, backward pass (through time), and stochastic gradient descent with a momentum term for both types of models.
-To test the functionality of both the MLP & RNN, <a href="#usage">three toy problems</a> are provided.
+To test the functionality of both the MLP & RNN, <a href="#classes-and-functionality">three toy problems</a> are provided.